 She also persuaded the House of Lords (as it was then) to permit bereaved families to use the civil process to investigate and secure a Court ruling in relation to a police killing as this was the family’s priority – even though they had already been offered greater damages than a Court would award.

-Huge high profile cases are not Jane’s only work.
+Huge high-profile cases are not Jane’s only work.
 She likes to work with clients who have suffered discrimination or malpractice of any sort by the police, Ministry of Justice and other institutions who wield power over people.
-She emphasises the importance of working out with her clients what they want to achieve – financial compensation, apologies, policy changes, practical improvements, disciplining of officers, meetings, publicity – and using her skills to achieve their goals.
-Jane is particularly keen to help clients facing the kind of misconduct that is also experienced by others with the aim that not only will her client feel satisfied but the case will deter the wrongdoers from behaving the same way in the future.
+She emphasises the importance of working out with her clients what they want to achieve – financial compensation, apologies, policy changes, practical improvements, disciplining of officers, meetings, publicity – and uses her skills to achieve their goals.
+Jane is particularly keen to help clients facing the kind of misconduct that is also experienced by others with the aim that not only will her client feel satisfied, but the case will deter the wrongdoers from behaving the same way in the future.
 She secured, for instance, substantial damages for a black man who was stopped driving an expensive car and held on the roadside for just a few minutes.
 The police argued it was a lawful stop under the Road Traffic Act, Jane argued it was unlawful because her client was stopped simply because he was a black man in an expensive car.

 She has acted for exiled African National Congress members, and death row inmates in Trinidad and Tobago.
-She worked for trade unions, national and international progressive movements including the NUM during the Miners’ Strike, SOGAT during the Wapping print press strikes and the women protestors during the Greenham Common Women’s Peace Camp.
+She worked for trade unions, national and international progressive movements including the NUM during the Miners’ Strike, SOGAT during the Wapping print press strikes, and the women protestors during the Greenham Common Women’s Peace Camp.
 She has a history of representing workers – particularly those who have been discriminated against by their employers.

 Jane has featured on most national TV and radio outlets, and in national and local newspapers.
-She has written reports on Emergency Powers in Northern Ireland and on the Human Rights situation in Malawi for the Law Society
+She has written reports on Emergency Powers in Northern Ireland and on the Human Rights situation in Malawi for the Law Society.

 Significant cases in which Jane Deighton has acted include: